ratanvarghese/mon13/README.md

-This is a library with many calendrical calculations. **It is abandoned.** I still use it on my blog, as it still works for the blog's narrow use cases, but I no longer plan to develop the library further.
-The best-case scenario is that I rewrite large portions of the library, including the test suite and APIs in multiple programming languages.
+This is a library with many calendrical calculations. **It is abandoned.** I no longer plan to develop the library further.

-You are free to use this code under the terms of the LICENSE.md but you will probably have to maintain it yourself.
+You are free to use this code under the terms of the LICENSE.md but you will have to maintain it yourself.

-If I write a replacement for this library, it may have the same name and be hosted at the same locations.
-In such circumstances, this README will be updated.

 ## Post-mortem